 Home Equity Line of Credit (HELOC)

-Fees that would apply when applying for a HELOC is costs for appraisals, title searches, title insurance and legal fees.
+Costs that are associated to applying for a HELOC are: appraisals, title searches, title insurance and legal fees.

 Things to remember with regards to the payments on a HELOC.